aliouuuw/travelex/docs/data_model.md

 // - Real-time route visualization with flowchart display
 // - Integration with TanStack Query for caching and state management
 // - Complete vehicle management system with seat maps and maintenance tracking
-// - Comprehensive luggage policy management with real-time fee calculation
+// - Comprehensive luggage policy management with intuitive bag-based pricing model
 // - Full trip scheduling and management system using route templates
 // - Multi-step trip creation with station pre-selection workflow
 // - Trip CRUD operations with editing, status management, and statistics